AdobeDocs/experience-manager-65.en/help/sites-deploying/aem-with-mongodb.md

 #### Remote Filesystems {#remote-filesystems}

-Remote file systems like NFS are not recommended for MongoDB's internal data files (the mongod process database files) , because they introduce too much latency.
+Remote file systems like NFS are not recommended for MongoDB's internal data files (the mongod process database files), because they introduce too much latency.
 Do not confuse with the shared file system required for the storage of Oak Blob's (FileDataStore), where NFS is recommended.

 #### Read Ahead {#read-ahead}

-Tune Read ahead so that when a page is paged in using a random read, unnecessary blocks are not read from disk.
+Tune Read ahead so that when a page is paged in using a random read, unnecessary blocks are not read from the disk.
 Such results mean an unnecessary consumption of I/O bandwidth.

 ### Linux&reg; Requirements {#linux-requirements}